clux/probes/content/post/2018-12-15-shipcat-retrospective.md

   repo: https://github.com/clux/webapp-rs
 ```

-This encapsulates the most important kube apis that developers should configure themselves, who's responsible for it, what regions it's deployed in, what secrets are needed (notice the `IN_VAULT` marker), and how resource intensive it is.
+This encapsulated the usual kubernetes apis that developers needed to configure themselves, who's responsible for it, what regions it's deployed in, what secrets are needed (notice the `IN_VAULT` marker), and how resource intensive it is.

+It's obviously quite limiting in terms of what you actually can do on Kubernetes, but this simple "one deployment per microservice" with some optional extras was generally sufficient for years.

 ## Strict Syntax
 Because these manifests were going to be the entry point for CI pipelines and handle platform specific validation (for medical software), we wanted maximum strictness everywhere and that includes the ability to catch errors before manifests are committed to `master`.